CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/lesson.md

 ![round-img](./assets/math.round-evaluated.png)

 So in this case, the REPL is telling us that Math.round is a set of instructions we can use for rounding numbers.

+### Calling a function

-But we need to actually get Node to read those instructions and execute the instructions.
+Once we have the name for the function, we need to actually get Node to read the function's instructions and execute them.
 Execution here means the program reading the instructions contained in the function and then performing the tasks in the program.
 So we can write the following:

 `Math.round(10.3)`
 This expression is a call expression: it can be thought of as saying apply the set of instructions for Math.round to the number 10.3.